tkuri2010/Fsuty/doc/class_filepath.md

 ### `IPathPrefix Prefix`
 #### Description
 Represents a prefix part of MS-DOS/Windows style path.
-For instance, A drive letter, or a shared folder's server name and share name, and so on.
+For instance, a drive letter, or a shared folder's server name and share name, and so on.

 See [\[class_pathprefix.md\]](./class_pathprefix.md) for more detail.